 • Unwillingness of association management to fully uses Darebin as the premiere venue

 • Demise of the tournament circuit in Melbourne

 • Clubs remaining outdated in look and operation styles

 • Bowls as a pastime not as a fully fledged sport

 • Pitiful efforts to woo younger modern women resulting in a decline in female numbers – a symptom of a lack of the way women are generally viewed in sport

 • Social media attracting and encouraging mindless scathing critics

 This past season 2013/14, as a club and a regional coach, enabled me to have first hand exposure to the sport and thus experience all of the above comments.

 Note: my bowls book ‘Winning becomes you’ is now available from Henselite and other bowls shops.

-Lachlan Tighe, March 2014
+Lachlan Tighe, April 2014